Flame442/FlameCogs/README.md

 **`[p]hangmanset edit [value]`**
 Set if hangman messages should be one edited message or many individual messages.
 Defaults to `True`.
-This command is only usable by the server owner and bot owner.
 This value is server specific.

 ## Monopoly